 - Harry Potter:

-- Justified with Snape in regards to his childhood friend Lily who was popular in school.
-Her friends couldn't understand how she still talked to him since he was slipping further and further into genocidal racism against her kind.
+- Gryffindor reactions to Snape in regards to his childhood friend Lily who was popular in school.

 - Played With example from How to Cheat a Dragon's Curse.
 Hiccup, a weedy Guile Hero son of a dragon-killing chieftain, is friends with Fishlegs, a likewise weedy teenager.
 In spite of his weakness, the fact that Hiccup is a chief's son makes him slightly better than Fishlegs socially, and Stoick, Hiccup's father, urges his son to "give him up."
 He eventually says he was mistaken about Fishlegs.